pygreece/community/organization/bylaws/en.md

 4. The organization detals of PyGreece AMKE are [here](../about/en.md#organization-details)

-5. Membership is open to individuals who wish to actively engage in implementing the PyGreece Community mission.
+5. Membership is open and free to individuals who wish to actively engage in implementing the PyGreece Community mission.

 6. To become a member, the applicant must submit an application to the board of the PyGreece AMKE.
 The board accepts or declines the application by a simple majority vote at its next meeting.
 The board may delegate the right to accept membership application to one or more individual board members, but denial of membership must always be done by a vote of the board.